teknologi-umum/blog/content/the-basics-of-go.md

 ## Functions

-Like all programming languages that ever existed, functions acts like the same.
-It has a name, want zero or more arguments, and return a value.
+Like all programming languages that ever existed, function acts the same.
+It has a name, want zero or more arguments, and return a value (void or empty return is also a value).
 In Go, you can return more than one value to it.

 ```go
 package main